Ocean Park Inn

 What to Bring with you:

-San Diego County Health Department guidelines require all persons to have a mask or face covering.
+San Diego County Health Department guidelines require all persons to have a mask or face covering if you are in a public indoor space.
 For the most updated information for travel recommendations, please visit the CDC Website Travel Recommendations site.

 Our Cancellation Policy: